-Frequently Asked Questions REGarding the July 26th police incident at the University of Utah Medical Center
+Frequently Asked Questions REGarding the July 26th Blood draw incident at the University of Utah Medical Center

 On July 26th a Salt Lake City Police Department Detective arrested University of Utah Medical Center nurse Alex Wubbels for refusing to perform a blood draw on an unconscious patient.
 Mayor Biskupski and Chief Mike Brown have publicly and privately apologized to Ms. Wubbels and are working to ensure this type of incident never happens again.